segmentio/segment-docs/src/connections/spec/page.md

 }
 ```

-And here's the corresponding Javascript event that would generate the above payload.
-If you're using Segment's Javascript library, the page name and URL are automatically gathered and passed as properties into the event payload:
+And here's the corresponding JavaScript event that would generate the above payload.
+If you're using Segment's JavaScript library, the page name and URL are automatically gathered and passed as properties into the event payload:

 ```js
 analytics.page("Retail Page","Home");